Carrie (musical): 1988 production

-The act opens at a pig farm while a storm rages, where Chris, Billy, and several of his friends are on a mission to collect the blood of a pig for the prom night revenge.
-Billy warns Chris to look inside herself and consider the consequences ("Out for Blood").
+While at a pig farm during a storm, Chris, Billy, and several of his friends slaughter a pig to collect its blood for their prank, while Billy warns Chris to think about her actions ("Out for Blood").
 Back at the high school, preparations are underway for prom night.
-Sue is confronted by girls who are upset that Carrie is going to the prom.
-Sue, having been abandoned by her friends, steps into Carrie’s shoes.
-She believes she is doing the right thing but realizes that doing the right thing is not always easy ("It Hurts to be Strong").
+Sue is faced with resentment from her peers over Carrie attending the prom, but resolves to do what she feels is right ("It Hurts to be Strong").

-Getting ready for the prom, Carrie dreams about her date and, in a positive display of her special powers, she sends her dress, shoes, and hairbrush dancing through the air ("I'm Not Alone").
-Margaret tries one more time to convince Carrie not to go to the prom ("Carrie (Reprise)"), but Carrie doesn't listen.
-She leaves for the prom with Tommy.
-Alone, Margaret laments her past and plans to save Carrie from damnation the only way she can ("When There's No One").
+Carrie joyfully prepares for prom, using her powers to animate her belongings ("I'm Not Alone").
+Margaret tries one more time to convince Carrie not to go to the prom ("Carrie (Reprise)"), but Carrie doesn't listen and leaves for the prom with Tommy.
+Alone, Margaret laments her past and plans to save Carrie from damnation by sacrificing her ("When There's No One").

-Tommy and Carrie arrive at the prom ("Wotta Night") and everyone is surprised at how beautiful Carrie is and begin to slowly accept her.
-Miss Gardner is there as a chaperone and talks to Carrie about how it feels to be in love ("Unsuspecting Hearts (Reprise)").
-Carrie is nervous about dancing with Tommy, but he finally convinces her to go out on the dance floor with him ("Heaven").
-As the votes for prom king and queen are cast, Tommy, Carrie, Sue, Chris, Billy, Margaret, and Miss Gardner soliloquize about the events unfolding in a spectacular full cast septet ("Heaven (Reprise)").
-At the height of the nights rapture, Tommy and Carrie are declared king and queen of the prom, and they are crowned as the students applaud and sing the "Alma Mater".
+At the gym, prom night begins ("Wotta Night").
+The students are impressed by Carrie’s transformation.
+Miss Gardner, serving as chaperone, encourages her to enjoy the evening ("Unsuspecting Hearts (Reprise)").
+Carrie hesitates to dance, but Tommy persuades her ("Heaven").
+As the votes for Prom King and Queen are cast, the main cast reflects on the night's emotions ("Heaven (Reprise)").
+Tommy and Carrie are crowned and celebrated as the students sing the "Alma Mater."

-Suddenly, Billy and Chris appear and dump a bucket of pig blood on Carrie.
-In a flash, the night's joy is turned into horror.
-Carrie, humiliated and incensed, realizes in fiery rage her full powers.
-She closes off the gym exit, sparing a horrified Sue, and kills everyone present ("The Destruction").
-After this, Carrie exits the prom where she is met by her mother on the steps of the school.
-Margaret lures Carrie in and sings her to sleep ("Carrie (Lullaby)").
-But in a final display of her corruption and confused love, Margaret stabs her fatally, believing her daughter will be saved from God's wrath.
-Carrie retaliates, killing Margaret with her powers, expressing immediate remorse as her mother dies.
-Sue, the sole survivor and only witness to this final scene, goes to Carrie and comforts her as she dies.
-As the show comes to a spellbinding conclusion, Carrie reaches her hand out to the audience, as the lights fade to black.
+Billy and Chris reveal their prank, dumping a bucket of pig's blood on Carrie.
+Shocked and humiliated, Carrie rages and unleashes her telekinetic power, closing off the gym exit and killing everyone present, while sparing a horrified Sue ("The Destruction").
+Outside, Carrie is greeted by her mother, as Margeret lures Carrie in and sings her to sleep ("Carrie (Lullaby)") before stabbing her fatally, believing her daughter will be saved from God's wrath.
+Carrie retaliates with her powers, killing Margaret, then mourns her actions.
+Sue, the sole survivor and witness, goes to Carrie and comforts her as she dies.
+As the show ends, Carrie reaches her hand out to the audience, as the lights fade to black.